ItaiAllouche/MusicGenreClassification/README.md

 <img src="/img/30sec_test.jpeg">

-## 15_sec model
+## 15s model
 <br>
-This model was trained on 15 sec long tracks.
+The model was trained on 15s long tracks.
-Each 30-sec track was divided into 2 sub-track on 15 sec long
+Each 30s track was divided into 2 sub-tracks 15s long
 <br>
 performance:
 <br>